 Bay Area Music Project (BAMP) is an El Sistema inspired after school music education program serving the social, emotional, cultural and academic needs of children.
-Alameda Music Project, the flagship chapter program operates 4 days per week, providing on-site music instruction to over 100 children at Maya Lin School, a Title 1 arts integrated magnet school in the socioeconomically diverse West End of Alameda.
+Alameda Music Project, the flagship chapter program operates 5 days per week, providing on-site music instruction and academic support to over 100 children at Maya Lin School, a Title 1 arts integrated magnet school in the socioeconomically diverse West End of Alameda.

-All students participating in BAMP receive tuition-free music instruction for at least 2 hours a week plus all necessary musical supplies (instruments, song books, etc), a nutritious snack and academic support during the school year.
+All students participating in BAMP receive high-quality music instruction in both small group and orchestra settings plus all necessary musical supplies (instruments, song books, etc), a nutritious snack and academic support during the school year.
 We empower children to discover their highest potential through musical instruction and performance experiences in a collaborative, orchestral environment that helps build confidence, compassion and teamwork.
 Children learn the importance of collaboration and cooperation in and outside the ensemble; they learn how to become one voice, and through their shared experience, grow stronger as individuals and as a community.

 “I believe I can share my voice in public because of you.” — Paloma, Choir student

 The 2016/17 Season - There's Just No Stopping Us!

 Our third season is well under way and as always the bar is set high because of our young musicians successes.
 This year we expanded the program to include more children and more opportunities to play and share the joy of music.

 Here are just a few highlights: